- What's on

 - Become a Member

 - Blog & News

 This package will give you exclusive member previews to select special exhibits and unlimited access to the galleries.
 Additionally, enjoy special member launch event and premiere screenings, as well as insightful talks, courses and workshops.

 university students over 16 years old.

-Unlimited access to all galleries, excluding the Great Hall..
+Free access to all galleries.
+(Excluding the Great Hall)

-10% discounts at participating Ithra restaurants and Ithra stores..
+10% discount at participating Ithra restaurants and stores.

 Your Ithra membership pack features a striking and unique design by an emerging Saudi artist.
 Nourah Al-Majarshi is at the forefront of the growing cultural vitality of the Kingdom.

 Her installations were selected for the beauty, optimism and sense of belonging they capture, which encapsulate Ithra’s vision.
 These are emotions we hope resonate with our guests and members.
 The work you see tells a story.
 This artist is blind yet works in the visual crafts.
 Her story is inspiring.
 She breaks through limitations and challenges.